straytachyon/Ad-block-script-for-dnsmasq/README.md

 # Ad block script for dnsmasq
 A script to generate dnsmasq conf files to block ad and trackers

-Install dnsmasq using the following two commands:
+Install dnsmasq using the following commands:

 "sudo apt-get update"